arwes/arwes/CONTRIBUTING.md

 # How to contribute

+> This document is outdated.
+It is planned to be updated.

 The Arwes project would love to welcome your contributions :blue_heart:

 There are many ways to help out: